survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 Beyond the variants above, there's another type of `require` that you should be aware of. [require.context](https://webpack.js.org/configuration/entry-context/#context) is a general form of the above.

 Let's say you are writing a static site generator on top of webpack.
 You could model your site contents within a directory structure.
-At the simplest level, you could have just a `pages/` directory which would contain Markdown files.
+At the simplest level, you could have just `./pages/` directory which would contain Markdown files.

 Each of these files would have a YAML frontmatter for their metadata.
 The url of each page could be determined based on the filename.
 This is enough information to map the directory as a site.
 Code-wise we would end up with a statement like this somewhere: